-This lake is located in the Department of La Paz, three hours by bus from the capital city of the same name.
-It is 283 meters deep and has a total extension of 176 Km. in length by 70 Km. in width.
+Titicaca lake is located three hours by bus from La Paz.
+It is 283 meters deep and has a total extension of 176 kilometers by 70 kilometers.

-The Titicaca Lake is the highest-navigable lake in the world.
-It has an average height of 3,810 meters above the sea level.
+It is the highest navigable lake in the world.
+At a height of 3810 meters above the sea level.
 A portion of the lake belongs to Bolivia and the other one to Peru.
-It is divided into two major basins, named "Lago Mayor del Titicaca" (Major Lake of the Titicaca) and "Lago Menor del Titicaca" (Minor Lake of the Titicaca).
+The lake is divided into two major basins, named "Lago Mayor del Titicaca" (Major Lake of the Titicaca) and "Lago Menor del Titicaca" (Minor Lake of the Titicaca).

-The Minor Lake or Winay Marka Lake, has an incredible and panoramic view of the Royal Mountain Range (Cordillera Real).
-This view provides visitors a look at some tiny islands.
+The Minor Lake or Winay Marka Lake, has an incredible and panoramic view of the Cordillera Real (Royal Mountain Range).
+This part of the lake gives travelers a chance to visit some tiny islands.
 These are still populated by the Aymara, most of whom live from fishing.
 The entire coast of the lake is connected to several natural areas that have "totorales" (patches of bulrush), which are also home to different species of birds such as ducks.

-The Titicaca Lake, also known as "The Sacred Lake of the Incas", is a great tourist attraction for nature lovers, a perfect place to enjoy a spectacular view of the snowy hills of the mountain range that contrast with the blue waters of the lake.
+The Titicaca Lake, also known as "The Sacred Lake of the Incas", is a great tourist attraction for nature lovers.
+It is a perfect place to enjoy a spectacular view of the snowy hills of the mountain range that contrast with the blue waters.

 Tiwanaku, Huatajata, Copacabana